Dharmaguptaka Vinaya

 “Sangha” means those who are united in formal acts, and united in the precept recitation.

-If a bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: “The sangha has desires, anger, fear, and delusion,” the bhikkhunīs should admonish that bhikkhunī: “Venerable sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desires, anger, fear, and delusion.’
-The sangha doesn’t have desires, anger, fear, and delusion.
-You yourself have desires, anger, fear, and delusion.
+If a bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: “The sangha has desire, anger, fear, and delusion,” the bhikkhunīs should admonish that bhikkhunī: “Venerable sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desire, anger, fear, and delusion.’
+The sangha doesn’t have desire, anger, fear, and delusion.
+You yourself have desire, anger, fear, and delusion.
 Please give up this matter now.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the motion should be carried out.
 When the motion has been carried out, they should say: “We’ve carried out the motion, the announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the first announcement should be carried out.
 When the first announcement has been carried out, they should say again: “We’ve carried out (the motion and) the first announcement, two announcements are still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”

 If she follows this advice, it’s good.
 If not, the second announcement should be carried out.
 When the second announcement has been carried out, they should say again: “We’ve carried out the motion and two announcements, one announcement is still left.
 Please give up this matter.
 When you’re criticized by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, when third announcement has been carried out, it’s a saṅghādisesa.
 If she gives it up after the motion and two announcements, she commits three thullaccayas.
 If she gives it up after the motion and one announcement, she commits two thullaccayas.
 If she gives it up after the motion, she commits one thullaccaya.
 If she gives it up when the motion hasn’t yet been fully carried out, it’s a dukkaṭa.
-If she delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: “The sangha has desires, anger, fear, and delusion” before they do the motion, all are dukkaṭas.
+If she delights in quarreling, holds on to a dispute without remembering correctly, and later out of anger says: “The sangha has desire, anger, fear, and delusion” before they do the motion, all are dukkaṭas.
 If a bhikkhunī delights in quarreling, and when the sangha criticizes her, a bhikkhu instructs her: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya (for him).
 If they don’t carry out the criticism, it’s a dukkaṭa (for him).
 If a bhikkhunī instructs her: “Don’t give it up,” and if (the sangha) carries out the criticism, it’s a thullaccaya (for her).
 If they don’t carry out the criticism, it’s a dukkaṭa (for her).
 If someone other than a bhikkhu or bhikkhunī instructs her: “Don’t give it up,” (then whether they criticize her or not,) in all cases it’s a dukkaṭa.

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.